jdlib/JDBX/UserGuide.md

 is not precompiled and passed to the statement when you run a query or update).

-Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement You may reinitialize a JDBX statement at any time which internally will recreate a new JDBC statement.
+Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement You may reinitialize a JDBX statement at any time which internally will recreate a new JDBC statement object.

 ### <a name="stmts-options"></a>2.4 Configure statements

-To set or retrieve statement options use the builder returned by statements `options()` method:
+To set or retrieve statement options use the builder returned by the `options()` method of the statement:

     stmt.options().setQueryTimeoutSeconds(20).setFetchRows(5000).setResultType(ResultType.SCROLL_INSENSITIVE);
     int timeoutSecs = stmt.options().getQueryTimeoutSeconds();